 Unlike coding bootcamps, at 42, the skills you learn have enduring value.
 Whereas programming languages are constantly evolving and can become obsolete from one day to the next, the ability to learn a language in 2 weeks is an enduring skill that the digital world needs and wants.

-In traditional schools, there are exams and grades with a pass or fail system.
+n traditional schools, there are exams and grades with a pass or fail system.
 At 42, students have to master a project and skill before they can move to the next level: they have to display competency because software has to work.
-Autopilot cannot function 95% of the time; it has to function 100% of the time.
+Autopilot will not work if it functions 95% of the time; it has to function 100% of the time.
 Students have an open environment to try, fail, be corrected by peers, try again, and learn until they get it right.
-This gives them confidence of what they truly know when entering the workplace.
+This gives them confidence in what they truly know when entering the workplace.

-A lot of traditional computer science and engineering programs focus heavily on theory, and students don’t actually spend that much time writing code, learning programming, being forced to think, and designing systems and networks.
+A lot of traditional computer science and engineering programs focus heavily on theory, and students don’t actually spend that much time writing code, learning to program, being forced to think, and designing systems and networks.
 At 42, you’ll spend most of your time working on projects, writing code, designing systems, and more.
-Students love the hands-on, real-world approach to learning, and in creating, are digesting and absorbing far more material.
+Students love the hands-on, real-world approach to learning, which allows for the grasping and absorbing of much more creative material.

 At 42, you can learn as fast or as slow as you need.
-There is no restrictive quantity of time within which you need to learn, such as a semester.
+There is no restrictive quantity of time with which you need to learn, as compared to an academic semester.
 Students can progress at their own pace: for those who find traditional education boring because it’s too slow, 42 challenges them and they can move as fast as they can.
-On the other side, students who need more time to learn can take longer: the point is that they learn skills, not pass within a given timeframe.
+On the other side, students who need more time to learn can take longer: the point is that they learn skills, not just trying to pass within a given timeframe.